 THE SOMA STORY

-Soma Neuromuscular Integration Dr. Bill Williams developed SOMA in 1977 upon the bones of Ida Rolf’s classic 10 series of structural integration, which addresses the body’s structure and relationship to gravity.
-Williams, who holds a PhD in Psychology, studied directly with Rolf and created SOMA with her blessing.
+Dr. Bill Williams developed SOMA or Soma Structural Integration in 1977 upon the bones of Ida Rolf’s classic 10 series of Structural Integration, which addresses the body’s structure and relationship to gravity.
+Williams, who held a PhD in Psychology, studied directly with Rolf and created SOMA with her blessing.
 With his mental health background, he saw a need to address the whole being and wove the connection between body, mind, and spirit into the work.
 Williams handed over the work to Karen Bolesky in 1986.
 Bolesky later added the Arm Session to the 10 series because she observed in American culture a need to address the hands and arms with more specific work.
 She also created Somassage®, a type of massage specific to SOMA that supports the structural changes made through the Series.

 MY STORY